Economic Incentive Programs

 Qualified business borrowing from qualified lenders receive reimbursement for SBA loan origination fees incurred.

-An economic stimulus that in just three months created 20 new jobs, retained 50 jobs, and dispersed approximately $50,000 to qualified local businesses.
+An economic stimulus that since inception in 2013 created 650 + new jobs, retained 1,700 + jobs, dispersed $1.4mil + to qualified local businesses and leveraged approximately $82mil in funds.

 Wireless Technology Infrastructure Initiative